simulot/immich-go/docs/motivation.md

 Now, I need to migrate my photos to the new system in bulk.
 Most of my photos are stored in a NAS directory, while photos taken with my smartphone are in the Google Photos application often more compressed.

 To completely transition away from the Google Photos service, I must set up an Immich server, import my NAS-stored photos, and merge them with my Google Photos collection.
 However, there are instances where the same pictures exist in both systems, sometimes with varying quality.
 Of course, I want to keep only the best copy of the photo.

 The  `immich-cli` installation isn't trivial on a client machine, and doesn't handle Google Photos Takeout archive oddities.

 The immich-cli tool does a great for importing a tone of files at full speed.
 However, I want more.
-So I write this utility for my onw purpose.
+So I write this utility for my own purpose.
 Maybe, it could help some one else.

 ## Limitations of the `immich-CLI`: